Analysis of the Blade Element Momentum Theory: Solution algorithms

-This algorithm consists in repeating iteratively the sequential solving of Equation~\eqref{Correc:Eq1}, then Equation~\eqref{Correc:Eq2} and finally Equation~\eqref{Correc:Eq3}.
-The stopping criterion we have used is arbitrary and usually not mentioned in monographs.

-The convergence of this algorithm is problematic.
-Instabilities are often observed in practice, as reported, e.g., in~\cite{Lubitz} :
+This procedure is given in Algorithm~\ref{algo_corrected}, where the stopping criterion is arbitrary and usually not mentioned in monographs.
+The convergence of these algorithms is problematic.
+Instabilities are often observed in practice, as reported, e.g., in~\cite{Lubitz}:

-\textit{``Note that this set of equations must be solved simultaneously, and in practice, numerical instability can occur.''} \textit{``When local angle of attack is around the stall point, or becomes negative, getting the BEM code to converge can become difficult.''}
+\textit{``Note that this set of equations must be solved simultaneously, and in practice, numerical instability can occur.''}

-We also refer to~\cite{Maniaci} for a specific study of some convergence issues.
-The analysis of the algorithm is tedious ; we refer to Appendix for an example of setting where the convergence is guaranteed.
+\textit{``When local angle of attack is around the stall point, or becomes negative, getting the BEM code to converge can become difficult.''}\\ We also refer to~\cite{Maniaci} for a specific study of some convergence issues.
+The analysis of the algorithm is tedious ; we refer to Appendix for an example of setting where the convergence of \ComM{Version 1} is guaranteed.